-A second bachelor's degree sought by a student who did not graduate from a public Texas university must include the required Texas Common Core Curriculum as listed below.
+A second bachelor's degree sought by a student who did not graduate from a public Texas university must include the required Texas Common Core Curriculum.
+Information on the Texas Common Core curriculum can be found on page 13 and online at health-professions/prospective/texas-common-core.aspx.